IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 We will be using the following datasets from the Cloud Object Storage:

+> Note: These files were uploaded to Cloud Object Storage in [previous code pattern](https://github.com/IBM/build-custom-stt-model-with-diarization) of the series.

-1. `earnings-call-test-data.txt` - To extract Keywords, sentiments, emotions, positive sentences, and more.
+1. `earnings-call-test-data.txt` - To extract Category, Concept Tags, Entity, Keywords, sentiments, emotions, positive sentences, and Wordcloud.

-3. `earnings-call-Q-and-A.txt` - To extract Keywords, sentiments, emotions, positive sentences, and more.
+3. `earnings-call-Q-and-A.txt` - To extract Category, Concept Tags, Entity, Keywords, sentiments, emotions, positive sentences, and Wordcloud.

-### About the dataset

-For the code pattern demonstration, we have considered `IBM Earnings Call Q1 2019` Webex recording.
-The data has 40min of IBM Revenue discussion, and 20+ min of Q & A at the end of the recording.
-We have split the data into 3 parts:

-* `earnings-call-train-data.mp4` - (Duration - 24:40)
-This is the initial part of the discussion from the recording which we will be using to train the custom Watson Speech To Text model in the second code pattern from the series.

-* `earnings-call-test-data.mp4` - (Duration - 36:08)
-This is the full discussion from the recording which will be used to test the custom Speech To Text model and also to get transcript for further analysis in the third code patten from the series.

-* `earnings-call-Q-and-A.mp4` - (Duration - 2:40)
-This is a part of Q & A's asked at the end of the meeting.
-The purpose of this data is to demonstrate how Watson Speech To Text can detect different speakers from an audio which will be demonstrated in the second code pattern from the series.

-### 2. Create Watson Service
+### 2. Create Watson Services

 #### 2.1 Create Natural Language Understanding Service

-- On IBM Cloud, create a [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) service.
+- On IBM Cloud, create a [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) service, under `Select a pricing` plan select `Lite` and click on `create` as shown.

 ![nlu-service](doc/source/images/nlu-service.png)

-- In Natural Language Understanding Dashboard, Click on **Services Credentials**
+- In Natural Language Understanding Dashboard, click on **Services Credentials**

 - Click on **New credential** and add a service credential as shown.
-Once the credential is created, copy and save the credentials in a text file for using it in later steps in this code pattern.
+Once the credential is created, you can copy the credentials using the small two overlapping squares and save the credentials in a text file for using it in later steps in this code pattern.

 ![](doc/source/images/create-nlu-credentials.gif)

 #### 2.2 Create Tone Analyzer Service

-- On IBM Cloud, create a [Tone Analyzer](https://cloud.ibm.com/catalog/services/tone-analyzer) service.
+- On IBM Cloud, create a [Tone Analyzer](https://cloud.ibm.com/catalog/services/tone-analyzer) service, under `Select a pricing` plan select `Lite` and click on `create` as shown.

 ![tone-service](doc/source/images/tone-service.png)

-- In Tone Analyzer Dashboard, Click on **Services Credentials**
+- In Tone Analyzer Dashboard, click on **Services Credentials**

 - Click on **New credential** and add a service credential as shown.
-Once the credential is created, copy and save the credentials in a text file for using it in later steps in this code pattern.
+Once the credential is created, you can copy the credentials using the small two overlapping squares and save the credentials in a text file for using it in later steps in this code pattern.

 ![](doc/source/images/create-tone-credentials.gif)

 ### 3. Add the Credentials to the Application

-- In the [first code pattern](https://github.com/IBM/convert-video-to-audio) cloned repo, you will have updated **credentials.json** file with cloud object storage credentials.
+- In the [first code pattern of the series](https://github.com/IBM/convert-video-to-audio) cloned repo, you will have updated **credentials.json** file with cloud object storage credentials.
 Copy that file and paste it in parent folder of the repo that you cloned in [step 1](#1-clone-the-repo).

 - In the repo parent folder, open the **naturallanguageunderstanding.json** file and paste the credentials copied in [step 2.1](#2.1-create-natural-language-understanding-service) and save the file.